gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 ```
 certutil -hashfile "openipc_[SoC]_[partition name].bin" SHA256
 ```
-then create .sha256sum file with this format:
+then create .sha256sum files for each partition images with this format:
 ```
 (sha256sum)		openipc_[SoC]_[partition name].bin
 ```
+It doesn't matter how many empty spaces there are between sha256 value and partition image filename.

 for example:
 ```
 a88a367b4f6c8a9ea703428b20617d4e8ccb4eba516962dc0fc37391adf0e2bc  openipc_t31x_boot.bin